Jeffcw96/blog/content/post/upload-file-with-golang/index.md

 				break
 			}

-			//Write into the file from buffer
+			//Write into the file from byte array dst.Write(buffer[0:cBytes])
-			dst.Write(buffer[0:cBytes])
 		}
 		defer dst.Close()